athomasq/athomasq.github.io/essays/leveling-up-as-an-angel-investor.md

 ## Portfolio Construction

-My first step was being more deliberate about portfolio construction.
+My first step in leveling up was being more deliberate about portfolio construction.
 I've settled on a framework that fits my risk and return preferences:

 - 6-8 new investments a year for 4-6 years
 - 30-40 investments in total